ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/mobile/ams/pa.md

 ## Connect to the device

 Open a terminal or command prompt, and navigate to the `Arm Mobile Studio` install directory.
 Therein, locate the `lwi_me.py` script:

 ```console
 cd <installation_directory>/streamline/bin/android
 ```

 To run the script, use:

 ```console
 python3 lwi_me.py <options>
 ```

-The available options are documented [here](https://developer.arm.com/documentation/102009/latest/Command-line-options/The-lwi-me-py-script-options), else can be seen with:
+The available options are documented in the [Performance Advisor User Guide](https://developer.arm.com/documentation/102009/latest/Command-line-options/The-lwi-me-py-script-options), else can be seen with:

 ```console
 python3 lwi_me.py -h
 ```

 The script returns a numbered list of the Android package names for the debuggable applications that are installed on your device.
 Enter the number of the application you want to profile.

 Leave the script running (do not close terminal).